hughpyle/ASR33/rpi/README.md

 ExecStart=-/sbin/agetty --nohostname --autologin username --noclear ttyACM0 110 tty33
 ```
 (Yes, there are two `ExecStart=` lines).

+You can omit `--autologin` if you want to log in from the terminal.
+But be careful,
+the getty doesn't really handle lowercase usernames or passwords.
+So auto-login is
+just easier (although obviously less secure.
+Someone might use the Teletype to exfil
+all your secrets on paper tape).

 The `tty33` is the terminal type (defined in `/lib/terminfo/`) and
 gives you a plain terminal without escape sequences for colors.